Home > Saving and investing your money > Top 5 money management tips for teens

 How does the annual ISA allowance work?

 You can put up to £20,000 in ISAs in your name each tax year.
-This limit is set by the HMRC and reviewed each year.
+This limit is set by HMRC and reviewed each year.